We interviewed Heather Tallman Ruhm MD about caring for the caregiver, also known as “putting on the oxygen mask first before you help others”.

-Dr. Tallman Ruhm discussed our need to detoxify our brains and bodies from things that cause harm.
-She also talked about our need to incorporate elements that nourish us in areas we may be lacking or have room for improvement.
+Dr. Tallman Ruhm discussed our need to detoxify our brains and bodies from things that cause harm and our need to incorporate elements that nourish us in areas we may be lacking or have room for improvement.

-She taught with an eye toward self-care, or in some cases “caring for the caretaker” – knowing that many people struggle day-to-day with the care of others.
+She taught us with an eye toward self-care, or in some cases “caring for the caregiver” – knowing that many people struggle day-to-day with the care of others.

-Dr. Tallman Ruhm provided a few paradigms to ponder:
+Dr. Tallman Ruhm provided a few paradigms to ponder, before getting started:

 - Sustainable medicine is driven by a sense of necessity and hope not fear.